AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 * Similarly, maintaining a high spam rate will lead to increased spam classification.
 It can take time for improvements in spam rate to reflect positively on spam classification.
 [!DNL Yahoo] has stated that their complaint threshold will be in the 0.30% range as well.

+[!DNL Google] and [!DNL Yahoo]’s goal is not to punish senders for a single bad day or a mistake that causes a temporary spike in complaints.
+Instead, they are focusing on senders who have high complaint rates over an extended period of time or a pattern of bad sending behavior.

 If you need assistance monitoring your complaint rates, or would like help with strategies to reduce complaints, please talk with your Adobe Deliverability Consultant, or speak with your account team about adding a Deliverability Consultant if you do not already have one.

 ## How will this impact me as a marketer?